Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Coach Meyer meets with the media during the weekly football press conference

-A Cleveland native and a graduate of John Marshall High School, Drayton came to Ohio State from Florida, where he served as the Gators' running backs coach and recruiting coordinator during the 2010 season.
+A graduate of John Marshall High School, Drayton came to Ohio State from Florida, where he served as the Gators' running backs coach and recruiting coordinator during the 2010 season.
 He also served as Florida's running backs coach from 2005-07, and held the same position at SEC schools Tennessee (2008) and Mississippi State (2004).

 With coaching experience and success at every level, Drayton's resume includes stints as an assistant coach on the collegiate level at Syracuse (2009), Bowling Green (2000), Villanova (1996-2000), Penn (1995), Eastern Michigan (1994) and Allegheny (1993).